- Do you leave your studio monitors on all the time?

 So what can we deduce from this little experiment?
 That switching your monitors consumes 0 electricity and the consumption increases with higher volume.
 Simple enough, right?

-But I’ve also heard that appliances can even draw power when they are switched off?
+Do appliances draw power when they are switched off?

 Yeah, so here’s where it gets confusing.